Nullness Specification (draft)

 has a nullness-subtype-establishing path to any type whose base type is the same as the base type ofF

-does not have nullness operatorMINUS_NULL
+has nullness operatorMINUS_NULL

 .This is the first hard case: A given type-variable usage does not necessarily always include